elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 a more detailed testing strategy that can be used to benchmark our future work.

 ## Phase 1
+To start implementation, we will make the required changes in Core, adding the `node.enabled` configuration property.
+At first, we'll include a big warning in the logs to make it clear that this shouldn't be used in production yet.
-To start implementation, we will make the required changes in Core, adding the `clustering.enabled` configuration property in development mode only.
-This way, we allow developers to test their features against clustering mode and to adapt their code to use the new `clustering` API and service.
+This way, we allow developers to test their features against clustering mode and to adapt their code to use the new `node` API and service.
 At this point we will also aim to document any identified breaking changes and add deprecation notices where applicable, to allow developers time to prepare for 8.0.

 ## Phase 2
-When all the required changes have been performed in plugin code, we will enable the `clustering` configuration on production mode as a `beta` feature.
+When all the required changes have been performed in plugin code, we will enable the `node` configuration on production mode as a `beta` feature.
 We would ideally also add telemetry collection for the clustering usages (relevant metrics TBD) to have a precise vision of the adoption of the feature.

 ## Phase 3
-Once the new feature has been validated and we are comfortable considering it GA, we will enable `clustering` by default.
+Once the new feature has been validated and we are comfortable considering it GA, we will enable `node` by default.
 (We could alternatively enable it by default from the outset, still with a `beta` label).

 # 10. How we teach this